troclaux/notes/aws.md

   - region: separate geographic areas (e.g. `us-east-1` or `sa-east-1`)
     - each region is completely independent from others
     - each region has 3 to 6 Availability Zones, with few exceptions (AZ ⊂ region)
-  - Availability Zone (AZ): isolated locations within each region
+  - Availability Zone (AZ): isolated locations within each region (e.g. `us-east-1a`, `us-east-1b`, `us-east-1c`, `us-east-1d`)
     - each AZ has its own power, cooling and networking, so they do not share single points of failure
   - edge location: physical facility AWS uses to cache and deliver content to users with low latency

 - aws global services: services that are NOT tied to a specific region and operate across all regions
-  - IAM, Route 53, CloudFront, WAF, Shield, aws organizations, Artifact, DynamoDB, WorkSpaces, Health Dashboard, Trusted Advisor
+  - IAM, Route 53, CloudFront, WAF, Shield, aws organizations, Artifact, DynamoDB, WorkSpaces, Health Dashboard, Trusted Advisor, SNS
   - TIP: if a service manages access, identity or DNS for your entire aws environment, it's likely global
+- aws regional services: services that are tied to a specific region
+  - e.g. s3, lambda, ec2, rds

 - global applications: applications deployed in multiple geographies
   - global applications decrease latency